qixin5/cocker/README.md

 5. Use your own index path.

 ```
-1. Make sure you have an empty directory named XXX/vol/cocker to save index files.
+1. Make sure you have an empty directory named XXX to save index files.
-2. Modify analysis/src/AnalysisConstants.java by replacing "/home/qxin6" with XXX (your own path) for the definition of INDEX_PATH_PREFIX.
+2. Create a link in COCKER_HOME to this directory called index (ln -s XXX index)
 ```

 Note: Use ABSOLUTE path.